Flag desecration: North Macedonia

-Desecration of the national flag, coat of arms or anthem and international flags, coat of arms or anthems is banned under Articles 178 and 181 in the Criminal Code of North Macedonia.
+The desecration of the national flag, coat of arms or anthem and international flags, coat of arms or anthems is banned under Articles 178 and 181 in the Criminal Code of North Macedonia.

 It is questionable if these laws are enforced as there have been many instances where the national and foreign flags were set on fire.

 Norway

 Desecration of foreign countries' flags or national coats of arms was previously banned according to the General Civil Penal Code §95.
-The ban had, however, rarely been practiced, and was eventually lifted in 2008.
+However, the ban had rarely been practiced, and was eventually lifted in 2008.

 Comedian Otto Jespersen burned a U.S. flag during a satirical TV show in 2003.
 During the Jyllands-Posten Muhammad cartoons controversy, Norwegian flags were burned in demonstrations in various Muslim countries.

 Pakistan

 Pakistan's flag comes under the strict protection of various constitutional clauses.
 However, the statutes governing the topic consist only of Pakistan Flag Protocols and are unclear as with regards to legal status of the offender and the punishment under the Pakistan Penal Code.